baot-il/mentors-backend/README.md

 ### Local Server
 1. Clone this repository and install all dependencies using `pip install -r requirements.txt`.
-   Consider using Python's virtual environment (_venv_) to prevent versions conflicts.
+   Consider using Python's virtual environment (_venv_) to prevent versioning conflicts.

-   > :mega: If you're experiencing installation problems with _psycopg2_, try installing it as a standalone using the command `pip install psycopg2-binary`
+   > :mega: If you're experiencing installation problems with _psycopg2_, try installing it separately using the command `pip install psycopg2-binary`.

-2. Set the following environment variables (you can set them in PyCharm's run configurations):
+2. Set the following environment variables (you can do so in PyCharm's run configurations):
     * `DATABASE_URL=postgresql://postgres:somePassword@localhost/postgres`
     * `SECRET_KEY=someSecretStringUsedByFlask`
     * `APP_SETTINGS=config.DevelopementConfig`
-3. Run `reset_db.py` to initialize the DB tables.
+3. Run `python reset_db.py` to initialize the DB tables.
 4. Run `python main_app.py` and verify (using the console output) that the server is running.
 5. Browse to `http://localhost:5000` in your browser and verify you get a _Hello World_ page.